wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     with ```<HomePageHeaderImage />```

-2. On the gallery, import in the HeaderImage and styled Headers and remove the previous local HeaderImage definition:
+1. On the gallery, import in the `HeaderImage` and tokens, and remove the previous local `HeaderImage` definition:

     ```
     import HeaderImage from '../../../components/HeaderImage';